overprotocol/docker-scripts/README.md

 ## Initial Set Up

-1. Check if the latest version of Docker is available
+1. Check if the latest version of Docker is installed

 ```bash
 docker -v